ChristophRaab/thesis/README.md

 ```

 ## Datasets
-All datasets are included except following requried for dsda (chapter 4).
+All datasets are included except following requried for DSDA (chapter 5).
 To download and install all datasets for chapter 4 run:
 ```bash
 python download_datasets.py --path # your path - default: dsda/datasets/
 ```